Organized crime in London, Ontario: Overview

 "The Seven" refers to the 7 largest street gangs monitored by the London Police.
 EOA (East of Adelaide) is a conglomerate of street gangs and individuals involved in the narcotics trade that are linked together by London Police Service into a single entity known as EOA.
 It is the city's largest organized crime group as a whole.
 The "Seven" also include the Kipps Lane Crew(KLC), White Oaks Crew (WOC), H-Block, The Black Shirts (BSG), First Division and Ontario Wide Crew (OWC).
 A lead investigator for the LPS had this to state:

 London's 11 known street gangs aren't necessarily divided along geographic or ethnic lines.
 Most are multi-ethnic and multicultural.
 One might have roots in a neighbourhood but members tend to join from all over.

 On October 7, 2011, London resident David Arbuckle was shot and killed on the corner of Wellington and Hill streets.
 It was not known if the victim had any gang associations, but the shooter was linked to the notorious EOA gang.
 The events in 2011 and conflict in 2012 resulted in the creation of the London Police Services "Gang unit".
 From the years of 2013 to mid-2015 they made over 400 arrests, laid 270 charges relating to narcotics, seized over 40 weapons and made 375 other criminal charges against members of the city's organized crime.
 The city has also had previous association with Hamilton-based Musitano crime family.
 There are also several Neo-Nazi and Nationalist groups in the city such as the Black Shirts Gang (The Black Shirts) and the Canadian Brotherhood(CB).
 The city's overall hate crime rate was higher (6.4 incidents per 100,000 population) than in Ontario (5.3) and Canada (4.9) in 2018.
 Between 2014 and 2018, the rate of police-reported hate crime in London increased by 78%, a notably larger increase compared with Ontario (+10%) and Canada (+33%).
-The city has also seen several notable incidents such as the first bank robbery's in Canada to use a motor vehicle and an air plane respectfully, to escape the scene, the Ontario Biker War and the London Conflict.
+The city has also seen several notable incidents such as the first bank robbery in Canada to use a motor vehicle and an air plane respectfully, to escape the scene, the Ontario Biker War and the London Conflict.